 Honda went to Hiroshima in 1946 to view the ruins, so he knew what a real Ground Zero looked like.
 What he saw worked its way into the movie.
 Ah, Japan, my mother country, what defense does our mighty military have against the nuclear behemoth?
 Honda passionately argues for an end to nuclear testing, nuclear anything, putting words in Shimura’s mouth to the effect that there will be more Gojiras — more Hiroshimas — if the world’s leaders don’t stop their sadomasochistic, apocalyptic chess game.
 Hundreds of Japanese schoolchildren gather together to sing of peace and hope when things seem bleakest and nobody is sure how to “get rid of Gojira.”

 How this fairly dour and radical film somehow spawned a major, decades-spanning franchise — which reached its height of silliness either with Godzilla’s smoke-ring-blowing son or with Roland Emmerich’s oafish 1998 reboot, depending on your view — is one of the abiding mysteries of global pop culture.
 Godzilla morphed from the terrible apotheosis of the nightside of the Japanese consciousness to a fondly regarded big guy fighting smog monsters alongside the Japanese military.
 But in this first one, the big guy plays for keeps, and stands as a troubling reminder of dark things outside the screen, using horror to tackle a subject that to this day often paralyzes Japanese filmmakers who try to take it on directly.
 Hiroshima, mon amour?
-More like Hiroshima, mon kaiju.Explore posts in the same categories: foreign, horror, one of the year's best
+More like Hiroshima, mon kaiju.foreign, horror, one of the year's best